Tests: Preparation Suggestions

 - Develop objective-type questions appropriate for test content.

 - Short essay questions are particularly useful because they challenge your thinking and are not hard to write.
-A small number can cover one large section.
+One essay question can cover one large section.

 - Recite your answers orally if you need to save time.
 Write brief outlines.